sudheermuthyala/terraform-/06-terraform-state/84-terraform-Backend-remote-State-Storage/README.md

   - And providing an API for State locking.

 ## In Terraform Backend Prospotive we have two things
   - Terraform State storage
-  -
+  - Terraform State Locking